On Tuesday, May 9th, the Council of Ministers of Poland agreed to adopt the project of e-invoicing it had previously published as a draft.

 - Invoices issued under the OSS and IOSS procedures will also be excluded from KSeF.

-- In the event of a failure on the part of the taxpayer, it is possible to issue invoices offline outside the KSeF and deliver the invoice to the KSeF on the next business day after issuing it offline.
+- In the event of a failure on the taxpayer's part, it is possible to issue invoices offline outside the KSeF and deliver them to the KSeF on the next business day after issuing it offline.

 - Elimination of corrective notes in KsEF and outside KsEF.